Density estimation on smooth manifolds with normalizing flows: Experiments

 \subsection{Qualitative experiments: Estimation of real world densities on 2D manifolds}

-We next examine a scenario of real world densities on a low dimensional manifold with known non-Euclidean topology.
-Our datasets contain the locations of 2 types of natural disasters: earthquakes \citep{earthquakes2020} and fires \citep{fires2020}.
+We next examine a scenario of real world densities.
+Our datasets contain the locations of two types of natural disasters: earthquakes \citep{earthquakes2020} and fires \citep{fires2020}.
 These distributions are represented on the sphere $\mathbb{S}^2$.
-They are complex and multimodal and as such, they are suitable for assessing our model's usefulness in real world scenarios.
-Figure~\ref{fig:geo} shows our model's results.
-The density learned by our model, while relatively diffuse, captures the modes and general patterns in the data and can serve as a modelling tool which can be subject to further refinement by domain experts.
+Their complexity and multimodality make them suitable test cases for assessing MCF's usefulness in real world scenarios.
+Figure~\ref{fig:geo} shows the model's results.
+The density learned by MCF generally captures the modes and patterns in the data and can serve as a modelling tool which can be subject to further refinement by domain experts.
 As baselines, we trained NCPS and NMODEs, the same models we trained on spherical densities in section~\ref{sec:synthetic}, but could not achieve satisfactory results.
 We include them for completeness along with different spherical projections in Appendix~\ref{app:geo}.
-For a quantitative measure of the learned density, we drew samples from the model and evaluated their density in the ambient space with kernel density estimation, using a Gaussian kernel with bandwidth set to $\epsilon=0.1$.
-For NCPS we used its evaluated density to construct an importance sampler for points drawn uniformly on the sphere, since the model does not have a generative mode.
-Results are shown in Figure~\ref{fig:geo}.